CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_account.html.markdown

 * `account_moid`:(string) The Account ID for this managed object.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `external_identifier`:(string) External identifier for the account, used for integration with external identity systems.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the Intersight account.
 By default, name is same as the MoID of the account.